29 Jun Your Commercial Property Loan – Being Prepared the Key to Success.

 Create a Detailed Business Plan

 One of the more important documents a lender will ask you for is a business plan.
 This plan should outline your cash flow, business structure, and business feasibility among other things.
-Your business plan should be as detailed, yet concise, as possible.
-This will help a prospective lender better understand what your business is about and if approving your loan will be a good business deal for the lender.
-Clear business plans can help cut down approval time by a few weeks as there won’t be a real need to regularly contact you to ask questions.
+Your business plan should be detailed, thorough and to the point.
+This will help a prospective funder better understand what your business is about and help them to move quickly towards a favourable outcome for you.